Embarking on a photoshoot can be quite nerve wracking. Here’s a few tips I learnt from my latest photoshoot with a professional photographer.

 Given that photography is a big part of blogging, I’ve put together a guide to help you prepare for a photoshoot.
 Aside from outfit choice, there’s lots to think about before the day.

 Plan, Plan, Plan

 I like planning.
 I like lists.
 It’s no surprise that planning a photoshoot allowed me to harness my inner control freak as well as making me feel like I was being super efficient and productive.

 My advice would to be plan as much as you can.
-I planned my photoshoot around the blogging content I’d prepared in the weeks and months following the photoshoot.
-This helped me think about the photos I needed, specificially those I find hard to take myself.
+I planned my photos around the blogging content I’d prepared in the weeks and months following the photoshoot.
+This helped me think about the photos I needed, specifically those I find hard to take myself.

 Instagram and Pinterest (oh, I love Pinterest) are wonderful inspiring places where ideas for blogging photos can be collected.
-I have a Pinterest board solely for Instagram inspiration and I add to it daily (hello latest obsession!).
+I have a Pinterest board solely for Instagram inspiration and I add to it daily.
 Of course copying is a no-no – no one wants a clone but we are all visually influenced in some way.
 We all have styles we lean towards.

-Being the pro she is, Emily also checked out my feed too and put together a mood board based on my influences and her own research.
+Being the professional she is, Emily checked out my feed too and put together a mood board based on my influences and her own research.

 What To Wear?